The warm spices in this Garam Masala Shrimp combine beautifully with the tropical fruit and hint of heat in the Mango Chutney. . .

 Pre heat your oven to 400 degrees.

-Start by preparing the shrimp In a bowl, toss the shrimp with 1 tablespoon Williamson Wines Extra Virgin Olive Oil, Herbie's Garam Masala, turmeric, salt, cayenne, and vanilla until evenly coated.
+Start by preparing the shrimp In a bowl, toss the shrimp with vanilla paste or extract, cayenne, turmeric, cilantro, Herbie's Garam Masala, Williamson Wines Extra Virgin Olive Oil, salt & pepper.
+Toss and evenly coat the shrimp.
+Set aside, refrigerate until needed.

 For the Mango Chutney:

-In a small saucepan over medium heat, combine the diced onion and ginger.
+In a small saucepan, heat 2 tablespoons Williamson Wines Extra Virgin Olive Oil, over medium low heat.
+Add the diced onion and ginger.
 Cook for 3–4 minutes, stirring occasionally, until softened.

-Add the mango chunks, sugar, black currants, and vanilla.
+Add the mango chunks, sugar, and vanilla.
 Stir to combine.

 Reduce heat to low and simmer for 10–12 minutes, stirring occasionally, until the mixture thickens.